anjrew/shutterstock_scroll/README.md

 - I chose to use Slivers to make the app bar disappear on scolling.
 This maximises the viewport and gives the user the best experience.

 **Issues**
 - When trying to load a project file as mock JSON data an error was thrown.
-I raised an issue on the flutter GitHub project as no clear solution was given in the documentation and no solutions where on google searches or stackoverflow.
+I raised an issue on the flutter GitHub project as no clear solution was given in the documentation and no solutions where on google searches or stack overflow. https://github.com/flutter/flutter/issues/35740.

 ## Getting Started